Briggsc28/briggsc28.github.io/_posts/2015-05-18-Gulp-101-CSS-all-the-LESS.md

 ---
 layout: post
-title: Gulp 101 - Getting CSS Up and Running in Visual Studio 2015
+title: Gulp 101 - Getting LESS Up and Running in Visual Studio 2015
 excerpt: "How to use Gulp to compile all LESS files to CSS automatically."
 modified: 2015-05-19
 tags: [Visual Studio 2015, LESS, CSS, Gulp, Grunt ]